 How is Coats’ disease diagnosed?

-Coats’ disease is diagnosed by direct visualization of the retinal vessels, and special imaging modalities such as ultrasound, fluorescein angiography, and optical coherence tomography (OCT) and OCT angiography (OCTA).
+Coats’ disease is diagnosed by direct visualization of the retinal vessels, and special imaging modalities such as ultrasound, fluorescein angiography, optical coherence tomography (OCT) and OCT angiography (OCTA).

 What are the stages of Coats’ disease?